sseefried/lambdalog/drafts/docker-build-scripts.markdown

 Also, beware using <code>RUN</code> commands that would cause different changes to the filesystem each time they are run.
 In this case Docker *will* find the intermediate image and use it, but this will be the wrong thing for it to do. <code>RUN</code> commands must cause the same change to the filesystem each time they are run.
-An an example, in my scriptlets I ensured that I always downloaded a known version of a file with a specific MD5 checksum.
+As an example, I ensured that in my scriptlets I always downloaded a known version of a file with a specific MD5 checksum.

 A more detailed explanation of Docker's *build cache* can be found [here](https://docs.docker.com/articles/dockerfile_best-practices/#build-cache).